emmt/CartesianBoxes.jl/README.md

 ```

 When at least one of `A` or `B` is a Cartesian box, the expression `A ∩ B`, or
-equivalently `intersect(A,B)`, yields the Cartesian box contining all indices
+equivalently `intersect(A,B)`, yields the Cartesian box containing all indices
 in `A` and `B`.
 This may be used to write safe loops like:

 ```julia
 A = ...               # some array